Monica-Mathew/is601midTerm-spring2025/readme.md

 # Error Handling and Exceptions
+Application uses both LBYL and EAFP approach for error handling and to avoid potential errors
+### LBYL
-Application uses both LBYL and EAFP approach for error handling and to avoid potential errors LBYL (Look Before You Leap): We avoid errors by checking conditions beforehand (no need for try/catch), mainly by using conditional logic
+1. LBYL (Look Before You Leap): We avoid errors by checking conditions beforehand (no need for try/catch), mainly by using conditional logic
 eg: [LBYL if condtiion code example](https://github.com/Monica-Mathew/is601midTerm-spring2025/blob/main/calculator/calculations.py#L79).
 Here we check if file exists before we write to it in append mode, otherwise new file would be created in else logic, avoiding any unwanted overwriting or unexpected behavior.
+### EAFP
-EAFP (Easier to Ask for Forgiveness than Permission): This approach asumes that operations will succeed and errors are handled on the fly if it occurs.
+2. EAFP (Easier to Ask for Forgiveness than Permission): This approach asumes that operations will succeed and errors are handled on the fly if it occurs.
 eg: [EAFP try except code example](https://github.com/Monica-Mathew/is601midTerm-spring2025/blob/main/app/commands/__init__.py#L28).
 Here we first tries to execute the command operation, and if the command specified is not present, except block catches this error gracefully and prints user-friendly message to user.